TejasBhitle/Distributed_Protocols/README.md

 Assignment 3 and 4 implement Raft, a complex consensus protocol.
 It expects you to solve difficult problems in distributed systems.

-### System and Language Requirement

-* You can develop your code on any OS, e.g., MacOS, Windows, Linux.
-Please note that TAs will grade your assignments on Ubuntu.
-* The assignments are written in Go.
-The tests are known to work with Go v1.13 and above.
-* Git is required for assignment submission.

 ### Acknowledgements